A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 Yes!

-Knowing when your competitors’ respective debuts will help you estimate the duration to reach their level — and the effort required.
+Knowing when your direct business competitors’ respective debuts will help you estimate the duration to reach their level — and the effort required.

 I’ll explain the “efforts” part in a bit.
 But for now, let me show you how to find the organic birth date of your competitors.